-NB: Whilst OTC does not yet have a Twitter feed, the following guidelines will apply in the event of the Council using twitter.
+NB: Although OTC does not yet have an X feed, the following guidelines will apply if the Council uses X.

-The Town Clerk is the designated 'Council' owner of the Council Twitter feed (where used) and any other Social Media channels agreed by the Council.

-Councillors may be officially appointed from time to time by the Council to assist the Town Clerk to disseminate information on the Town Council's Twitter feed during busy times or when the Clerk is absent to ensure the best use the Twitter account.
+- The Town Clerk is the designated 'Council' owner of the Council X feed (where used) and any other Social Media channels agreed by the Council. - Councillors may be officially appointed from time to time by the Council to assist the Town Clerk in disseminating information on the Town Council's X feed during busy times or when the Clerk is absent to ensure the best use of the X account.
 However, all must ensure they follow this policy.
-No account details may be changed without the permission of the Town Clerk.

-The Town Clerk and Town Clerk's Assistant are permitted to operate a Twitter account but must adhere to this policy and ensure the 'personal view' disclaimer is used.
+No account details may be changed without the permission of the Town Clerk. - The Town Clerk and Town Clerk's Assistant are permitted to operate an X account but must adhere to this policy and ensure the 'personal view' disclaimer is used.

-Individual Councillors are at liberty to set up their own accounts, but they should ensure they comply with this policy and ensure the 'personal view' disclaimer is used.
+• Individual Councillors are at liberty to set up their own accounts, but they should ensure they comply with this policy and ensure the 'personal view' disclaimer is used.

-GUIDANCE FOR COUNCILLORS
+X GUIDANCE FOR COUNCILLORS

-The Town Council encourages Councillors to keep residents informed of issues within the area covered by Oakham Town Council and the use of social media can help with this, especially during official Council meetings.

-Twitter is a quick and direct way of feeding concise updates about a meeting - these principles for members are aimed at the use of Twitter but are equally applicable to other forms of social media.

-Below are some extra guidelines for Councillors to consider for the use of social media during meetings: -

-- Handheld devices and laptops are permitted (indeed encouraged) for use during meetings to allow environmentally friendly and effective communication.
+- The Town Council encourages Councillors to keep residents informed of issues within the area covered by Oakham Town Council, and the use of social media can help with this, especially during official Council meetings. - X is a quick and direct way of feeding concise updates about a meeting these principles for members are aimed at the use of X but are equally applicable to other forms of social media. - Below are some extra guidelines for Councillors to consider for the use of social media during meetings: - a.
+Handheld devices and laptops are permitted (indeed encouraged) for use during meetings to allow environmentally friendly and effective communication.
 The use of such devices in intended to improve communications during meetings and must not interrupt or distract anyone taking part.
-Please ensure the volume on all electronic devices in turned to 'mute' - Councillor's tweets/blogs during Council meetings should refer to the discussions which are taking place at the meeting; Tweeting/blogging about other subjects will show the public and other attendees at the meeting that you are not engaging properly in the meeting - Councillors have a responsibility to take council business seriously and it is not appropriate for members to use social media to tease or insult other members.
-Town residents expect debate and to be informed about council business, not witness petty arguments - Remember that if you break the law using social media (for example by posting something defamatory), you will be personally responsible
+Please ensure the volume on all electronic devices in turned to 'mute' - b.
+Councillors' tweets/blogs during Council meetings should refer to the discussions which are taking place at the meeting; Tweeting/blogging about other subjects will show the public and other attendees at the meeting that you are not engaging properly in the meeting - c.
+Councillors have a responsibility to take council business seriously and it is not appropriate for members to use social media to tease or insult other members.
+Town residents expect debate and to be informed about council business, not witness petty arguments - d.
+Remember that if you break the law using social media (for example by posting something defamatory), you will be personally responsible

-TWITTER STRATEGY
+X STRATEGY

-Twitter is a 'microblogging' platform which allows users to post short messages and converse with other users.
-Unlike e-mail or text messaging, these conversations take place on the open and engage audiences in discussions about services, products and issues connecting a vast amount of likeminded people in an often targeted and purposeful way.
+- X is a 'microblogging' platform which allows users to post short messages and converse with other users.
+Unlike e-mail or text messaging, these conversations take place in the open and engage audiences in discussions about services, products and issues connecting a vast amount of like-minded people in an often targeted and purposeful way. - Example activity: - a.
+Share relevant articles/blog posts/expertise - b.
+Start discussions and ask questions to encourage interaction - c.
+Link to Facebook content/surveys/pictures/videos

-Example activity:

-- Share relevant articles/blog posts/expertise - Start discussions and ask questions to encourage interaction - Link to Facebook content/surveys/pictures/videos - Follow and participate in discussion with other related tweeters - Comment on tweets and re-tweet other posts to build community - Offer relevant Q&A sessions - Provide information and news updates on Council activities